jgraichen/redmine_dashboard/README.md

 Upgrade
 -------

-Fetch updates (`git fetch --tags`) and checkout newer release (`git checkout 2.2.0`).
+Fetch updates (`git fetch --tags`) and checkout newer release (`git checkout v2.2.0`).
 Run `bundle install` to install newly required gems.
 A database migration is not needed.

+You can list all available version with `git tag -l`.

 License
 -------